filipkania/shrimp/README.md

 ## Deploy your own Shrimp

-> There will be a detailed setup guide, only when we release container images.
+> There will be a detailed setup guide, once we release container images.
 >
 > For now, you shouldn't deploy Shrimp as your production email service.